-Parties are given information about the mediation process.
-The mediator defines mediation and the mediator's role and describes confidentiality, impartiality, and neutrality.
-Once parties have a clear understanding of the process, they mutually agree to continue participation.
+The ADR Neutral gives both parties information about the ADR/mediation process.
+The ADR Neutral defines mediation and the mediator's role and describes confidentiality, impartiality, and neutrality.
+Once parties have a clear understanding of the process, they can mutually agree to continue participation.

 Phase 2 — Issues Discussed

 Parties are given an equal amount of uninterrupted time to discuss the circumstances surrounding the dispute.
 They talk about their concerns and underlying issues.

 Phase 3 — Options Developed

 After gaining an understanding of the issues and interests, the parties brainstorm possible resolution options.
 Thus, the focus shifts from the past to the future.
 Parties discuss what must happen to make the situation better.
 They discuss what they need from the other person, but also need to be open-minded about changes they may need to implement personally.

 Phase 4 — Settlement Agreement Written

 Once all issues have been thoroughly discussed and a resolution has been created, the ADR Neutral works with both parties to write a settlement agreement that clear and uses understandable terms.
 The parties can review the settlement agreement with an attorney if they wish, but it is not required.
 Parties sign the "Settlement Agreement" to finalize the process.